gohugoio/hugoDocs/content/en/about/what-is-hugo.md

 Hugo is for people that prefer writing in a text editor over a browser.

-Hugo is for people who want to hand code their own website without worrying about setting up complicated runtimes, dependencies and databases.
+Hugo is for people who want to hand code their own website without worrying about setting up complicated runtimes environment, dependencies and databases.

 Hugo is for people building a blog, a company site, a portfolio site, documentation, a single landing page, or a website with thousands of pages.